Bandar Utama: Geography

-Bandar Utama Damansara is roughly 1000 acres (4 km²) in size, and is divided into 12 sections ranging from BU1 to BU12.
+Bandar Utama Damansara is roughly 1000 acres (4 km2) in size, and is divided into 12 sections ranging from BU1 to BU12.
 These sections are served by roads, e.g. Jalan BU2/5 where "Jalan" is a Malay word meaning road, BU2 is the section and 5 is the road number.
 Houses on one side of the road have even numbers, and the other side odd numbers, so one side of a road will consist of houses with numbers 2, 4, 6, 8 and so forth while the opposite will have houses numbered 1, 3, 5, 7 and so on.

 A bridge over the Sprint Expressway joins the two parts of Bandar Utama Damansara, sections BU1 until BU10 and BU11 with BU12, which are separated by the expressway.

 Places

 Places of worship

 The Bandar Utama Buddhist Society was registered on 28 March 2000.
 Uttama Bodhi Vihara, located in BU3, is an iconic building that is the home of the Society.
 Today, it is known to many Buddhists throughout the Klang Valley.

 Until recently, there has not been a church in Bandar Utama Damansara.
 Most Charismatics opted for either the Glad Tidings Assembly of God Church, the Damansara Utama Methodist Church, or the PJEFC which are all located in Seksyen 13, Petaling Jaya, or the Grace Assembly located in Taman SEA (SEA Park).
 Roman Catholics who live in the area tend to worship at the Church of St. Ignatius, near Kampung Chempaka (Cempaka Village) or Kristus Aman, located in Taman Tun Dr Ismail.
-However in August 2017, Victory Church, a Foursquare Gospel Church, moved into Centrepoint Mall.
+However, in August 2017, Victory Church, a Foursquare Gospel Church, moved into Centrepoint Mall.

 There is a surau (prayer hall) for Muslims at BU3, and the village of Kayu Ara has a mosque.
-Since 2016, there is also a huge mosque just beside the BU12 residential area.
+Since 2016, there is also a huge mosque named Masjid Bandar Utama just beside the BU12 residential area.